dart-lang/site-www/src/tools/pub/publishing.md

 constraint in the `pubspec.yaml` file.
 The following `upgrade` command will then get the newest non-retracted version available.

-The second way is by editting the `pubspec.lock` file manually.
+The second way is by editing the `pubspec.lock` file manually.
 Delete the entire package entry for the package with the retracted version and then run `dart pub get`.